tendermint/tendermint/docs/rfc/rfc-004-e2e-framework.rst

 Configurable Generator
 ~~~~~~~~~~~~~~~~~~~~~~

-The scope nightly e2e suite is defined by the `testnet generator
+The nightly e2e suite is defined by the `testnet generator
 <https://github.com/tendermint/tendermint/blob/master/test/e2e/generator/generate.go#L13-L65>`_,
 and it's difficult to add dimensions or change the focus of the test suite in
 any way without modifying the implementation of the generator.
 If the
-generator were more configurable, potentially via a file rather than the in
+generator were more configurable, potentially via a file rather than in
-the go implementation, we could modify the focus of the test suite on the
+the Go implementation, we could modify the focus of the test suite on the
 fly.

 Features that we might want to configure: